 2. Dishwasher Won’t Start or Doesn’t Drain

 This is a very common and frustrating problem with dishwashers.
-Dishwashers have to be able to easily drain to work.
+Dishwashers have to be able to drain easily.
 If they can’t get rid of the water from the last cycle, they won’t be able to start a new cycle.

 Symptoms of a dishwasher that can’t drain are: